 General Treatment Facts About Peyronie’s Disease that You Should Know

 It is important to know that in some men with Peyronie’s disease the curvature resolves spontaneously.
 It usually occurs within the first year of disease onset.
 However, this is rather rare – more often the curvature may look better because erections become less hard and as a result, the curvature is less noticeable.
 If erections get less hard and curvature lessens as a result, it’s a sign that the disease process got worse.
-Most men experience disease worsening – as a result, we advise early pro-active treatment for Peyronie’s disease with injection therapy and penile traction.

 For men with symptomatic Peyronie’s disease treatment options include observation, intralesional injections of verapamil, interferon or collagenase (Xiaflex).
 Topical verapamil does not appear to be of significant benefit and is not currently recommended.
 Oral medications can also be used to treat Peyronie’s disease.
 Potaba tablets are useful for penile pain however they are somewhat difficult to take.